ysongh/CheapNYC-App/README.md

 ### What I Learned?
 - setState is asynchronous
 - use react-native-image-picker to upload an image
+- use Picker for select element

 ### What I Did?

 - Display user favorites deals and deals they made on user profile
 - Add checkbox
 - Allow user to change their name, interests, and image
+- Add deal form